Evans Endowed Nursing Scholarship

 - Funds will be sent directly to the school and earmarked for the recipient.

-- Students may reapply each year of their nursing program by submitting a complete scholarship application.
+- Past recipients will need to reapply each year of their nursing program by submitting a complete scholarship application.

 Submitting the Application: